-Professionals are listed in alphabetical order for DC, DO, DPT, MD, ND, RMT (doctor level degrees require a Bachelor’s level or equivalent for entry into program) – hours show content of core curriculum at institutions and does not take into individual extra certification, continuing educational or residency hours.
+Professionals are listed in alphabetical order for DC, DO, DPT, MD, ND, RMT – hours show the content of core curriculum at institutions and do not take into individual extra certification, continuing education, or residency hours.
+Given the huge variability, doctor-level programs do NOT include any undergrad classes.

-Data can be independently verified and was collected from 2016 academic calendars among the top ranked programs in North America
+Data can be independently verified and was collected from academic calendars of North American institutions

 - DC – Doctor of Chiropractic – (4614 hrs) University of Western States